-Marc Willson is the Retail Consultant working for the Virginia Small Business Development Center (VSBDC) Network and brings 35 years of retail experience to bear in helping retail, restaurant, and tourism-related small businesses refine and promote their concepts to the public.
-In his role working with the VSBDC, Marc meets personally with small businesses throughout Virginia as part of the Small Town and Merchant Program, providing confidential one-on-one counseling in partnership with the local SBDC office.
+Marc Willson is the Small Business Strategist working for the Virginia Small Business Development Center (VSBDC) Network and brings 45 years of business experience to bear in helping retail, restaurant, and tourism-related small businesses refine and promote their concepts to the public.
+In his role working with the VSBDC, Marc conducts lectures from a suite of topic and meets personally with small businesses throughout Virginia as part of the award winning Small Town and Merchant Program, providing confidential one-on-one counseling in partnership with the local SBDC office.

 Marc started his retail career in 1975 as co-owner of the largest distributor of Earth Shoes in the United States.
 As Earth Shoes went the way of the Pet Rock, Marc joined Britches of Georgetowne as a sales person and finished a 12-year career there as Vice President of Operations after growing the company from 9 stores to 109.
 He then joined Circuit City and opened 83 mall-based Circuit City Express stores.
 At Crown Books he managed 250 bookstores as Vice President and General Manager.
 The son of the founder of Circuit City asked him to be President and CEO of the Bicycle Exchange, a chain of bicycle superstores that he had invested in and in dire need of a turnaround.

-He is known as an operation’s expert and has counseled countless retailers in best practices, financials and cash flow, marketing and customer service, customer loyalty, merchandising , window dressing, buying, social media and just plain old how to treat customers.
-In an attempt to keep small retailers relevant during this turbulent economic time, we focus on why their offering is unique, who are their customers and how to reach to them.
-His client’s revere his honesty, delivered with the genteel manner of a southern gentleman.
+He is known as an operation’s expert and has counseled countless businesses in best practices, financials and cash flow, marketing and customer service, customer loyalty, merchandising , window dressing, buying, digital media, ecommerce and how to just treat customers with thought, kindness and respect.
+In an attempt to keep small businesses relevant during this ever changing marketplace, we focus on why their offering is unique, who are their customers and how to reach to them.
+His clients’ revere his honesty, delivered with the genteel manner of a southern gentleman.

 Lester S. Willson, Advisory Board Chairman, Emeritus